djokobandjur/vit-positional-adversarial/README.md

 ## 📚 Related Work
 This paper builds on our information-theoretic analysis of PE strategies:
 [1] Anonymous.
 (2026).
 "Information-Theoretic Analysis of Positional Encoding Strategies in Vision Transformers."
 DOI: XXXXXXXXXX)

----

-> [!IMPORTANT]
-> **Note on Local Execution:** This repository uses absolute paths tailored for Google Drive integration.
-To run locally, you will need to manually update the path variables (e.g., `DATA_DIR`, `RESULTS_DIR`) in the scripts to match your local file system.